-The government should also be less ambitious with big-spending items in the strategy and instead focus on specific, targeted initiatives to improve cybersecurity broadly, they said.
+The government should also be less ambitious with big-spending items in the strategy and instead focus on speacific, targeted initiatives to improve cybersecurity broadly, they said.

 Last month the federal government released a discussion paper seeking community input ahead of its 2020 national Cyber Security Strategy.
 The country’s first ever cyber strategy was launched in 2016 and updated the following year.

 The strategy was originally meant to be updated annually, but the government is instead pursuing a significant reworking of the plan to be released next year.